ethanlunderville/EthansLanguage/README.md

-# Neoawk Scripting Language

-**Neoawk** is a strongly typed scripting language designed to optimize text parsing tasks.
-It combines the syntax characteristics of C, JavaScript and Bash while maintaining the simplicity of Python.
-Neoawk is currently operational and Turing complete.
+A strongly typed scripting language that combines the syntax characteristics of C, JavaScript and Bash while maintaining the simplicity of Python.
+It is currently operational and Turing complete.

-> Please note that Neoawk's development is ongoing, with continuous efforts to expand its capabilities.

-## Features

-- **Text Parsing Optimization:** Neoawk is engineered to excel at text parsing tasks, making it a powerful tool for data manipulation and processing.

-- **C-JavaScript-Bash Hybrid Syntax:** The language's syntax draws inspiration from C, JavaScript, and Bash providing a familiar yet expressive coding experience.

-- **Simplicity:** Despite its powerful capabilities, Neoawk remains simple to learn and use, allowing users to quickly get started with text processing tasks.

 ## Examples

-Check out some examples of what you can achieve with Neoawk:

-- Powerful Regular Expression Matching
-- Text extraction and manipulation
-- Functional Programming with first class functions

  ##### file.txt
 ```nawk